What is Magento? If You’re Interested in eCommerce, You NEED to read this!

 If your business has less than 500,000 SKUs (stock-keeping units – scannable bar code), with very little attributes in your online store, and if you only do business in one country, then Magento Open-Source is the right choice for you.
 There isn’t 24/7 support, so this option best suits a small business.

 If you have a large online store involved in wholesale, Magento Commerce is the best option.
-If your business is mainly engaged with B2B as opposed to B2C, and needs advanced marketing and analytical tools, Magento Commerce is definitely the way to go.
+If your business is mainly engaged with B2B as opposed to B2C and needs advanced marketing and analytical tools, Magento Commerce is definitely the way to go.
 You get the opportunity of creating a unique user experience (UX), and there’s support for you 24/7.
 It is the ideal option when selling, or planning to sell, internationally.

-Why you should choose Magento
+Final thoughts: Why you should choose Magento

 We have covered what Magento is, and the various reasons so many online businesses use it.
 However, the question remains, “is this the platform for you?”

-As you know, there are dozens of eCommerce products and platforms online, but not many have been around for more than a decade, with tons of success stories to go with it.
+As you know, there are dozens of eCommerce products and platforms online, but not many have been around for more than a decade, with tons of success stories to go with them.
 There are numerous reasons why 7-8% of users convert every year from competing platforms.

 In comparison to all its competitors, Magento wins hands down.
 This is because it’s a fantastic multi-channel eCommerce platform that works quickly and is optimized to be user-friendly.
 Magento also conveniently allows users to choose any hosting provider they want, instead of being forced to choose between a limited selection.